Timothy Clement-Jones, Baron Clement-Jones: Political career

-He is chair of the House of Lords Select Committee on Artificial Intelligence (2017–2018) and a former member of the Select Committees on Communications (2011–2015) and the Built Environment (2015–2016).
+He was a member of the Select Committees on Communications (2011–2015) and the Built Environment (2015–2016).
+From 2017 to 2018 he was chair of the House of Lords Select Committee on Artificial Intelligence.
 He is co-chairman of the All-Party Parliamentary Group on Artificial Intelligence.
 He is deputy chairman of the All-Party Parliamentary Group on China and vice chairman of the All-Party Parliamentary Groups for Iraqi-Kurdistan, Ovarian Cancer, Publishing, Writers and Intellectual Property.
-Since 2012, he has been the chair of Lib Dems in Communications.

 He introduced and ensured the passage through the House of Lords of the 2003 Tobacco and Advertising and Sponsorship Act and the Live Music Act 2012.

-Education, Charitable and Voluntary

-He is honorary president of Ambitious About Autism (formerly Treehouse), an autism education charity and school for children with autism and other communication disorders, and its former chairman (2001–2008).

-Clement-Jones is chair of the council of Queen Mary University of London and former chair of the council of the School of Pharmacy, University of London (2008–2012) before its merger with University College London, whereupon he was an external member of the council of University College London and chair of its audit committee from 2012 to 2017.

-He is a member of the advisory board of the College of Medicine and an honorary Fellow of the School of Pharmacy, University College London.
+Other associations

-Clement-Jones is a council member of the Heart of the City; Fellow of the Public Relations Consultants Association and honorary Fellow of the Chartered Institute of Public Relations; he is a governor of Haileybury and an ambassador for Barts Charity.
-He is a former trustee of the Barbican Centre Trust (2012–2016) and former chair of Crime Concern (1991–1995).
-Until its merger with Macmillan Cancer Support in 2008, he was a trustee of Cancerbackup, the UK cancer information charity founded by his late wife, Dr Vicky Clement-Jones FRCP.
+He is honorary president of Ambitious about Autism (formerly Treehouse), an autism education charity and school for children with autism and other communication disorders, and its former chairman (2001–2008).
+Until its merger with Macmillan Cancer Support in 2008, he was a trustee of Cancerbackup, the UK cancer information charity founded by his late wife, Vicky Clement-Jones.
+Clement Jones has also served in the following positions:

-He is patron of Attitude is Everything; Music Venue Trust and 2020Health.